Procedures and Guidelines for the Accommodations Process

 ODS respects students' privacy regarding dissemination of information about their disabilities.
 Information will not be shared with others on the campus without students' permission or as permitted or required by law.
 The ODS policy on confidentiality is located in the Resource Section (See Section V.B.).What if I choose until later in the semester to ask for accommodations?

 Students with disabilities always have the right to decide when to identify themselves as a student with disabilities and when to request accommodations.
 Privacy rights, however, do not change the requirement that no matter when students with disabilities choose to identify themselves, they must still follow the published procedures for requesting accommodations in a timely manner.
 This means, regardless of when a student requests accommodations, they must provide the Associate Director a reasonable amount of time to implement the process.

 Further, retroactive accommodations are not permitted (i.e. those requested after an event has passed, as in the case of requests for attendance consideration for classes already missed, or opportunities to retake exams or change previously awarded grades).
-If such events as poor performance on exams or missed classes result in students seeking accommodations, the ODS representative will:
+If such events as poor performance on exams or missed classes result in students seeking accommodations, the ODS Coordinator will:

 Notifying/ working with instructors: